scalableminds/webknossos/docs/data_formats.md

 ```

 Note that the `resolutions` property within the elements of `wkwResolutions` can be an array of length 3.
-The three components within such a resolution denote the scaling factor for x, y and z.
+The three components within such a resolution denote the scaling factor for x, y, and z.
 At the moment, WebKnossos guarantees correct rendering of data with non-uniform resolution factors only if the z-component between two resolutions changes by a factor of 1 or 2.

 Most users don't create these metadata files manually.
 webKnossos can guess most of these properties automatically except for `scale` and `largestSegmentId`.
-During the import process webKnossos will ask for the necessary properties.
+During the import process, webKnossos will ask for the necessary properties.
 When using the [webKnossos Cuber](https://github.com/scalableminds/webknossos-cuber), a metadata file is automatically generated.

 [See below for the full specification](#dataset-metadata-specification).